 The Duke Carbon Offset Initiative (DCOI) operates within the academic environment to generate high-quality offset projects that provide community co-benefits and create educational opportunities.
 The DCOI performs project accounting in-house, and gathers implementation partners and interested professors to produce high-value offsets that facilitate real-world research for Duke students.
 The DCOI places a high priority on local offset projects with high co-benefit value.

-The DCOI's most recent project type is urban forestry.
 This type of offset project provides many opportunities to strengthen university and community relationships through partnerships with local municipalities, businesses, and other schools.
 It is also provides students with the volunteer opportunities in their local community.
 Learn more...

 The DCOI is working with the experts at the Duke Wetland Center and a private landowner to restore a pocosin wetland in Hyde County, North Carolina.
 This land was once a natural wetland, but was converted to arid agricultural land decades ago.
 The project will begin as a 300-acre pilot, but could grow to 10,000 acres.